The Best Outdoor Clothing in the World!

 The midlayer of clothing generally acts as insulation for your upper body’s core area: heart and lungs, which in turn pump warm blood throughout the rest of the body…thus sustaining 98.6 degrees.
 The midlayer consists primarily of a jacket, although many folks wear midlayer pants as well.
 Personally, I find that my base layer bottoms, covered by my shell layer pants, is usually plenty to keep the bottom half of my body warm.
 However, if I’m going to be in very cold climates and moving slow, I’ll wear midlayer fleece pants.
 The purpose of the midlayer is to essentially trap and hold in your body heat.
 Wool is a good choice for midlayer clothing material, as it insulates in both wet and dry conditions, but, heavy-duty polar fleece, down, and various synthetic materials are very popular today too.
 It’s important to choose a midlayer that is not too bulky, as your shell layer will go over top of it, and you don’t want to end up like the kid from the Christmas Story who had so many layers on that he couldn’t even put his arms down or move comfortably.
 Your layers of clothing should compliment each other and work in unison.

-When it comes to midlayers, it’s hard to beat products from Patagonia, North Face, and Columbia.
+When it comes to midlayers, it’s hard to beat products from Patagonia, North Face, Columbia, and my favorite 5.11 Tactical.
 They have been around for a long time and have consistently made fantastic midlayer clothing.
 Below are some of their most popular and highest rated midlayer products.
 All products shown here come in a variety of colors.
 Click on the photos to learn more and order yours today.

 The Shell Layer